julelang/jule/std/jule/README.md

 - (2): `toStr`: Built-in string conversion function for types.
 An instance is created in any situation that may be required.
 - (3): `_Map`: Built-in map type implementation.
 An instance created for each unique map type declaration.
 - (4): `pchan`: Built-in chan type implementation.
 An instance created for each unique channel type declaration.
+- (5) `dynAssertAssign`: Developed to eliminate the need for the Jule compiler to generate code specifically for assertion castings of dynamic types for each backend and to reduce analysis cost.
+The semantic analyzer creates the necessary instance for this generic function when an assertion casting is made.
+Thus, the necessary assertion casting function for each type is programmed at the Jule frontend level.